rohithreddy/athena/readme.md

     <figcaption>Figure 1: A margin note about the image.</figcaption>
     ![An image.](/static/img/an-image.png "An image.")

-In the end of the paragraph you want to the margin note to refer to add:
+In the end of the paragraph you want to the margin note to refer to, add:

     <label for="sn-anything" class="margin-toggle sidenote-number"><input type="checkbox" id="sn-anything" class="margin-toggle"><span class="sidenote">Write your margin note here.</span>